emirot/algo-blog/blog/content/posts/remove_duplicates_from_sorted_array.md

 - Do not allocate extra space for another array.
 Modify the input array in-place with O(1) extra memory.

-Don't change the lenght of the array return the index of the last element after your operations.
+Don't change the length of the array return the index of the last element after your operations.

 ## Solution 1